+Iowa's Food Stamps (SNAP) Policy

+WHO IS ELIGIBLE FOR FOOD STAMPS?

+Flexibility Current policy Potential improvement

-Iowa's Food Stamps (SNAP) Policy WHO IS ELIGIBLE FOR FOOD STAMPS?
-Gross income limit How much can a family of three earn and remain eligible? \$3,343/month for families eligible through the Broad- Based Categorical Eligibility (BBCE) framework, or 160% of the Federal Poverty Level (FPL) for a family of three in 2024.
-Consider extending the gross income limit to 200% FPL for BBCE-eligible families to expand eligibility and soften benefit cliffs, as many other states do (e.g., Michigan, Kentucky, North Dakota, Wisconsin).
-Asset Limit How many assets can families retain in savings while still being eligible for food stamps?
+Gross income limit

+How much can family members earn while being eligible? \$3,343/month (or 160% FPL for a family of three in 2024).
+Consider extending the gross income limit to 200% FPL for BBCE-eligible families to expand eligibility and soften benefit cliffs, as many other states have done (e.g., Michigan, Kentucky, North Dakota, Wisconsin).

+Asset Limit

+How many assets can families retain in savings while still being eligible for food stamps?
 Families can retain up to \$15,000.
 Remove the asset limit entirely so that households with children can retain savings while receiving nutritional support, as many other states have (e.g., Illinois, Kentucky, Ohio).

-Transitional Benefit Alternative (TBA) Does Iowa provide families who are losing TANF cash assistance with automatic SNAP eligibility for a few months?
+Transitional Benefit Alternative (TBA)

+Does Iowa provide families who are losing TANF cash assistance with automatic SNAP eligibility for a few months?
 No. Consider providing TBA to families transitioning from TANF cash assistance, as other states have (e.g., Illinois, Missouri, Nebraska).

-\ Current administrative guidelines may present different income amounts depending on when updates to the current federal poverty guidelines are implemented.
+^{} Current administrative guidelines may present different income amounts depending on when updates to the current federal poverty guidelines are implemented.